What42Pizza/Mindustry-Production-Mod/README.md

 #### Other changes:

-- Hail guns now have a range of 35 blocks
+- Hail turrets now have a range of 35 blocks
 - Salvos now take about 1 second to build
+- Wave turrets now take petroleum, light oil, and heavy oil as ammo
 - Items now take 10 frames instead of 26 frames to pass through junctions
 - Junctions now have an item capacity of 2 instead of 6
 - Seperators can now output iron and aluminum ore too